 Commencement is a ceremony held twice a year at the end of the Fall and Spring semesters in order to recognize students who are at the completion of their academic degree requirements.
 Commencement differs from graduation as it solely refers to the recognition ceremony, whereas graduation is the actual award or conferral of a student’s degree.

 Along with messaging you will receive regarding Commencement through your MySJSU account, students are encouraged to visit the Commencement website to discover more details about the event.
 The Frequently Asked Questions webpage is a helpful resource to initially defer to for more specific event questions.

 The ceremony is managed by the Special Events team.
 For further information, please contact their office at email@example.com.

 - International Graduates: Requesting a Visitor Visa

-The university does not provide invitiation letters for relatives to visit for the commencement ceremony.
+The university does not provide invitation letters for relatives to visit for the commencement ceremony.
 However, you are welcome to request a Pending Degree Verification Letter from the Registrar's Office.